captbaritone/dotfiles/README.md

   effectively use my entire screen(s).
 - __FTP client:__ [Transmit](http://panic.com/transmit/) sometimes I just need
   a GUI for a quick FTP transfer.
-- __Git server:__ [Gitolite](https://github.com/sitaramc/gitolite/) running on
-  the server in my closet, this allows for a central repository for all collaborative projects.
-Especially useful in conjunction with Git-ftp (above) running as a server side Git hook.
 - __Database management:__ [PhpMyAdmin](http://www.phpmyadmin.net/) another
   task for which I still use a GUI.
 PhpMyAdmin is generally already available on most shared hosting accounts.